Inpatient Alcohol Rehab in Battle Creek, Michigan

 - Experiencing problems at work, home, or school because of alcohol

 These are just some of the many signs of alcoholism.
-If you are experiencing any of these, contacting a professional can help you determine just how serious your alcoholism is.
-If it is moderate or severe, inpatient alcohol rehab is your best option for treatment.
+If you are experiencing any of these, contacting a professional can help you determine just how serious your condition is.
+For example, some people have extremely mild drinking problems, so those people may be a better fit for outpatient treatment.
+However, your alcohol use disorder is moderate or severe or you require medical care, inpatient alcohol rehab is your best option for treatment.
 This type of treatment is highly recommended for those who:

 - Require detox services due to physical dependence